harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 for a very special kind of [something out of nothing][0].

-SIGGRAPH course notes served as a form of inspiration here, just as they did with the [fluid simulation][1], this time in the form of the ["An Introduction to Physically Based Modelling"][2] course notes from SIGGRAPH 2001.
+SIGGRAPH course notes served as a form of inspiration here, just as they did with the [fluid simulation][1].
+Check out ["An Introduction to Physically Based Modelling"][2] course notes from SIGGRAPH 2001 if you want a much more rigorous look into this material.
 I have the notes from 1997 linked because it looks like Pixar took the 2001 versions down.

 Thanks to [Maggie Cai][3] for the beautiful illustration of the couple with the umbrella and for having the patience to meticulously choose colors when I can